The REC Radio History Project

-REC's Broadcast Query Tool (fccdata.org) uses a raw data feed from the Federal Communications Commission's Consolidated Data Base System (CDBS).
+REC's Broadcast Query Tool (fccdata.org) uses a raw data feed from the Federal Communications Commission's Consolidated Data Base System (CDBS) as well as other systems.
 CDBS was deployed at the FCC in 1999 as a replacement to the former Broadcast Application Processing System (BAPS).
 BAPS was deployed in 1978.
 Prior to BAPS, all broadcast license records were typed on 3 x 5 index cards and kept in a card catalog.
 These cards maintained a basic history of the station including every application that was placed and their outcome.
 When the FCC moved their offices to the Portals in 1999, the 3 x 5 cards were transferred to microfilm and eventually destroyed.
 The FCC has made the History Cards accessible to the general public.

 CDBS is a modern system that contained a lot of new functionality and much more flexibility.
 During the CDBS era, electronic filing and the ability for broadcasters and potential broadcasters to interface directly with the CDBS system was possible.
 CDBS has also maintained a comprehensive database of both current station engineering and legal information as well as non-current (archive) data.
 When the FCC performed the conversion from BAPS to CDBS, only "current" data as of 1999 was carried over.
 There was no detailed archived data (facility data that no longer applied due to subsequent application activity).
 The BAPS to CDBS conversion moved over basic information about a broadcast application but it did not include the engineering details if the record was not "current" at the time of conversion.